Maximnord/Maximnord/README.md

 - 👋 Hi, I’m Max Soskind, Full Stack Developer.
 - 💞️ I would like to collaborate on create some interesting web project.
-- 👀 I’m very interested in more expirience and updating of knowlege in programming and design.
+- 👀 I’m interested in more expirience and updating of knowlege in programming and design.
 - 💙 My area of interests is: design and Web Development on JavaScript, PHP and their frameworks like React and Laravel.

 - ## ABOUT ME: